 Recently, I’ve found myself discussing my role as part of the ‘sandwich generation’.
-If you’ve never heard that term before, it basically refers to 30 and 40-somethings who take care of their young children and aging parents (and possibly grandparents).
+If you’ve never heard that term before, it basically refers to 30 and 40-somethings who take care of their young children and aging parents and possibly grandparents who might benefit from the Vancouver nursing home services to enjoy their remaining years easily.
 It’s certainly an interesting thing to experience.
 Your children still require a lot of your attention and assistance to perform even the simplest of tasks, yet your parents start to rely on you for support.

 Three years ago, my father was diagnosed with major medical conditions that have impacted his overall health.
 I was always daddy’s girl, so I feel a strong responsibility toward helping him whenever possible.
 It’s hard, because after taking care of the kids, being a good wife, tending to the house, and of course working almost full-time from home, sometimes the last thing I want to do is care for anyone other than myself.
 But then I remember all my parents have done for me while I was growing up.
+I reached out to Duluth home health for help in taking care of my father.
 And I think about what they may be experiencing as they age and are not able to do all of the things they used to do.
 And it makes me realize just how important my children and I are to them.

 This got me really thinking about the experience of aging.
 I remember after having my children, while my life as a whole felt very full, my life as an individual felt a little lost.
 I sometimes wonder if that’s how my aging family members feel as well, but I know it’s always fun to share memories and talk about the old times.
 Family vacations, birthdays, graduations, weddings, and all sorts of monumental events in one’s life.